BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 All the exam questions will be taken from the multiple-choice tests from the book.
 The content of the skills workshops will not be included in the examination.

 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
 Successful candidates will be sent a certificate which states that they have successfully completed that course.
-South African doctors can earn CPD points on the successful completion of an examination.
+South African doctors can earn CPD points on the successful completion of the CPD test at the end of each chapter.

 ## Contributors